mkchoi212/bitbuf/README.md

 OK, we've just created a bitbuf structure on the stack.
 Cool, but how do I initialize it with binary data stored in it?

-Well, you have several choices to choose from.
+You have several choices to choose from.

 - `init( size_t )`
     - Initalize an empty buffer
 - `init_zero( size_t )`
-    - Initialize with n zeros.
+    - Initialize with `n` zeros.
 - `init_file( const char * )`
     - Initialize with contents from a file
 - `init_str( const char * )`